Accessibility Considerations

 Accessibility Considerations for Online Courses

-Westchester Community College and The Disability Services Office are fully committed to continued student success and educational excellence despite the recent Coronavirus outbreak.
+SUNY Westchester Community College and Accessibility Services are fully committed to continued student success and educational excellence despite the recent Coronavirus outbreak.
 As faculty develop alternate forms of instruction, please remember these adjustments still require us to ensure that academic accommodations are provided within the spirit of all state and federal guidelines.

-The Blackboard Learning System is written to be compliant with the requirements of Section 508 of the Americans with Disabilities Act.
-However, this compliancy with accessibility legislation is not the same as having the content within Blackboard applications being compliant and accessible.
+The Brightspace Learning System is written to be compliant with the requirements of Section 508 of the Americans with Disabilities Act.
+However, this compliancy with accessibility legislation is not the same as having the content within Brightspace applications being compliant and accessible.
 Extra care and consideration is needed when designing and building content so that accessibility standards are met.

 Accessibility Statement